Maho Beach: Location

 Maho Beach is unusually close to the threshold of a runway and is directly under the flight path, resulting in aircraft on their final approach flying over the beach at altitudes of less than 100 ft above ground level.
 This makes the beach a popular location for photographers and video makers who intend to capture the aircraft approaching the airport.

-People on the beach watch an airliner take off.